faithgiguere/hybrid-images/README.md

 # hybrid-images

-Project 2 for GW Spring 2018 Vision class.
+Project 2 for Computer Vision class.
+Blending the high frequency portion of one image with the low-frequency portion of another, results in a hybrid image that leads to different interpretations at different distances.